bensonbundi/ussd-menu-builder-redis/README.md

 This USSD menu builder seeks to fix the following issues that we have encountered when building USSD menus.

     1. State dependency
-    2. Poor menu configuration options (multi-language and input type configs)
+    2. Poor menu configuration options (multi-language and Dynamic input support)
     3. Poor adaptability (Pagination and dynamic content handling)

 ### 1. State dependency